 Martin.
-Let’s see, we have lost the track from the question.
+Let’s see, we have lost track of the question.

-Noury: I explained this very issue that I brought a mobile phone which is all in my life, and since I have had no wrong doing, I brought my mobile.
+Noury: I explained this very issue that I brought a mobile phone which is all in my life, and since I have had no wrongdoing, I brought my mobile.
 Tell him that why don’t you pay attention to this important issue?
-If I did not have a mobile with me, you should have doubted that there is problem.
+If I did not have a mobile with me, you should have doubted that there is a problem.